Azure-Samples/app-service-mobile-dotnet-fieldengineer/README.md

 ---
-services: app-service\mobile
+services: app-service\mobile, app-service\web
 platforms: dotnet, xamarin
 author: lindydonna
 ---

-# Field Engineer
-**Azure Mobile Apps Sample**
+# Azure App Service field engineer sample with web admin portal and offline-sync-enabled Xamarin.Forms client

 **Try out a simple version of this demo and other Xamarin demos on ["Try App Service"](https://aka.ms/trymobile).**

-In this demo, we create a Mobile App which will allow field engineers at our cable company to more easily manage their appointments throughout the day.
+This sample is for a mobile client app for field engineers at a cable company to more easily manage their appointments throughout the day.
 The app will sync the engineer's jobs for that day onto their device when there is an internet connection.
 When there isn't an internet connection, the Mobile Apps offline sync feature keeps the records available and edittable; when the engineer connects back to the internet, the local changes are synced and any new Jobs are pulled to their device.

-This is a demo where we show off some great features of Azure Mobile Apps and App Service, including:
+This sample shows off some great features of Azure Mobile Apps and App Service, including:
  - Offline Sync
  - Easy to use client SDK for Xamarin

-### Demo
+### Overview

-The first step of the demo is deploying the environment and code.
+The first step of the sample is deploying the environment and code.
 Checkout the **[Deploying](#deploying)** section below.
 Or, just click this button!

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)